LEARNING DURING THE CRISIS IS ON LINE

 SUPPORTING LOCAL KOSHER ESTABLISHMENTS

-Our community’s kosher establishments--- first and foremost Murray Avenue Kosher, but all of the restaurants and caterers--- are trying very hard to meet the needs of the moment, including different options for delivery.
-Particularly with Pesach coming, they have a very important role to play.
+Our community’s kosher establishments--- first and foremost Murray Avenue Kosher, but all of the restaurants and caterers--- are trying very hard to meet the needs of the moment.

 If it is economically reasonable, please patronize these services for yourself, or to send a meal to others as an act of chesed.